mialkin/docs/csharp/concurrency/synchronization/locking.md

 The [↑ `SpinLock`](https://learn.microsoft.com/en-us/dotnet/api/system.threading.spinlock) structure provides a mutual exclusion lock primitive where a thread trying to acquire the lock waits in a loop repeatedly checking until the lock becomes available.

-The `SpinLock` struct lets you lock without incurring the cost of a context switch, at the expense of keeping a thread spinning — uselessly busy.
+The `SpinLock` struct lets you lock without incurring the cost of a [context switch](synchronization.md#context-switch), at the expense of keeping a thread spinning, uselessly busy.
 This approach is valid in high-contention scenarios when locking will be very brief, e.g., in writing a thread-safe linked list from scratch.

 If you leave a spinlock contended for too long, we're talking milliseconds at most, it will yield its time slice, causing a context switch just like an ordinary lock.
 When rescheduled, it will yield again — in a continual cycle of "spin yielding."
 This consumes far fewer CPU resources than outright spinning — but more than blocking.
 On a single-core machine, a spinlock will start "spin yielding" immediately if contended.